-Collusion:
+5. Collusion:

 Inciting, assisting, facilitating, being in the presence of, or acquiescing in the engagement of any violation of the Standards of Residence, PSU Code of Student Conduct, or law.
-Please refer to the Personal Conduct and Passive Involvement statement (p.
-40) to understand your choices in a given situation.
-Conduct action may follow if your actions or presence connects you to a violation of policy.
+Conduct action may follow if your actions or presence connects you to a policy violation.

-Domestic Partners, Spouses, Dependents, and Care-Givers:
+6. Domestic Partners, Spouses, Dependents, and Care-Givers: